chhuang-one/sqxclib/doc/Sqdb.md

 # SqdbInfo

-SqdbInfo is data and function interface for database product.
+SqdbInfo is interface for database product.

 ```c
 struct SqdbInfo